How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Application 1: Certainty Equivalents

 \subsection{Setting}

-Our first application is to predicting certainty equivalents for a set of 25 binary lotteries from \citet{Bruhin}.
-Each lottery is described as a tuple $x=(\overline{z},\underline{z},p)$, where $\overline{z}>\underline{z} \geq 0$ are the two possible prizes, and $p$ is the probability of the larger prize $\overline{z}$.
-(See Appendix \ref{app:loss} for our analysis of the \citet{Bruhin} lotteries in the loss domain, which is qualitatively very similar.)
-The feature space $\mathcal{X}$ consists of the 25 tuples associated with lotteries in the \citet{Bruhin} data.
-The outcome space is $\mathcal{Y}=\mathbb{R}$.
-Each observation in the data is a pair consisting of a lottery and a reported certainty equivalent by a given subject.
-Note that the variation in $Y$ for fixed $X$ reflects the fact that different subjects report different certainty equivalents for the same lottery.
-(In Appendix \ref{sec:SubjectHeterogeneity}, we discuss how to extend our approach to allow for subject-level heterogeneity.
+Our first application is to the prediction of certainty equivalents for a set of 25 binary lotteries from \citet{Bruhin}.
+Each lottery is described as a tuple $x=(\overline{z},\underline{z},p)$, where $\overline{z}>\underline{z} \geq 0$ are the possible prizes, and $p$ is the probability of the larger prize.
+Each observation consists of a lottery and a reported certainty equivalent by a given subject, so we can describe the feature space $\mathcal{X}$ by the 25 lottery tuples $(\overline{z},\underline{z},p)$ in the \citet{Bruhin} data, and the outcome space by $\mathcal{Y}=\mathbb{R}$.
+Note that the residual uncertainty in $Y$ conditional on $X$ reflects heterogeneity in certainty equivalents reported across subjects for the same lottery.